Wan Muhammad Azri Wan Deris

 Wan Muhammad Azri bin Wan Deris (Jawi: وان محمد أزري بن وان دريس; born 21 January 1983), better known by the nickname Papagomo or Sir Azri, is a Malaysian politician, blogger and former policeman who served as the committee member of the UMNO Youth Movement from June 2018 to August 2021 and UMNO Committee Member of the Wangsa Maju Division from October 2013 to June 2018.
 However, he was suspended from UMNO in August 2021 for six years after being found to have violated the party constitution.

 Wan Muhammad Azri attracted the attention of many parties for causing various controversies and issues.
 He is known as a pro-Perikatan Nasional political activist and close supporters of the former Malaysian Prime Minister, Mahathir Mohamad, as well as criticizing the leadership of the Malaysian prime minister, Anwar Ibrahim, together with his friends, Badrul Hisham Shaharin (Chegubard) and Mohamad Salim Iskandar (Parpukari).

-He is often known by the name Papagomo, which is the name of the writer of a Malaysian political blog, however he denies being the writer of the blog.
+He is often known by the name Papagomo, which is the name of the writer of a Malaysian political blog.
+He denied being the writer of the blog but in 2014 it was confirmed by a written reply in Parliament as well as by testimony in a defamation suit.